gavindidrichsen-archive/dummy-meta/README.md

 ## Pre-Requisites

 * Install [meta](https://github.com/mateodelnorte/meta#readme).
+* Ensure direnv/.envrc is enabled on target machine
 * Clone the current repository.
 * OPTIONAL if using vscode: Ensure 'gitlens' is installed

 ## Setup

+## Required

 Run ``meta git update``.
 This will initialize the current meta repository cloning all other repositories required.

+Ensure [direnv](https://direnv.net) is installed and configured for the current environment.

+Ensure git 'paging' is turned off for the current environment.
+See [here](https://stackoverflow.com/questions/2183900/how-do-i-prevent-git-diff-from-using-a-pager) for more information.
+The "export GIT_PAGER=cat" has been added to the .envrc file to enable this across all git commands.

+### Optional

-Initialize gitlens view of all sub repositories in vscode.
+For vscode, initialize the gitlens view for all sub repositories.
 In vscode from top level directory in a terminal, add each of the meta_repos/* to the current workspace and save this workspace file locally!
 To add a single directory type ``code add <PATH TO SUB REPO>``.
-For more information see [vscode documentation](https://code.visualstudio.com/docs/editor/command-line)
+For more information see [vscode documentation](https://code.visualstudio.com/docs/editor/command-line).
+To save effort, a vscode workspace file has also been included in the project.

 # Appendix